These courses are typically taken during the first year, depending on your area of interest.

 Freshman Engineering Seminar

-This weekly seminar provides an opportunity for engineering freshmen to meet other students, learn about the School of Engineering & Applied Science, and discover the many resources located throughout WUSTL.
-Freshman focus on effective methods of collaboration and communication while completing design and build-oriented projects in small groups, which will help them work more effectively with faculty and peers.
+This optional weekly seminar provides an opportunity for engineering freshmen to meet other students, learn about the School of Engineering & Applied Science, and discover the many resources located throughout WUSTL.
+Freshmen focus on effective methods of collaboration and communication while completing design and build-oriented projects in small groups, which will help them work more effectively with faculty and peers.
 It also spotlights key skills, behaviors and attitudes helpful for student success.
-The seminar is facilitated by upper-class engineering students with faculty and staff guidance.
+The seminar is facilitated by upper-level engineering students with faculty and staff guidance.

 Introduction to Biomedical Engineering